AVEVA/CONNECT-data-services-developer-docs/content/communities/manage-clients.md

 Clients are applications that act on behalf of users and allow programmatic access from APIs to shared data and resources.
 The `Community Details` page lets you add and delete clients.
 You can only add [client-credentials clients](xref:ccClients) to a community.

-To perform the following procedures, you must be a [Community Administrator](xref:communityroles#community-administrator) or [Community Moderator](xref:communityroles#community-moderator).
+To perform the following procedures, you must be a Community Administrator.

 ## Add clients to a community

 To add a client to a community, the client must already exist in OCS.
-Only a [Tenant Administrator](xref:communityroles#tenant-administrator) can create a client.
 For more information about creating clients, see [Add a client credentials client](xref:gpClientCredentialsClient).

 To add a client to a community, follow these steps: